 401(k) Investment Options

 For many individuals who want to plan ahead, a retirement account is one of the best means to save for the future.
 For most, an individual retirement account (IRA) or 401(k) plan are the primary means of doing so.
 However, did you know there were other options?
-At IRA Business Trust, we understand your desire to capitalize on a diverse investment portfolio.
+At Royal Legal Solutions, we understand your desire to capitalize on a diverse investment portfolio.
 Below, we talk about the types of 401(k) accounts available to you, as well as the investment options each present.

 There are several types of 401(k) accounts you can have.
 Depending on the type of 401(k) you have, your investment options can be greatly expanded.